+Students will be expected to use systematic reasoning to solve a variety of problems.
+Study topics may include history of mathematics, financial mathematics, mathematics of voting, number systems, Euler circuits, geometry, symmetry, Fibonacci numbers, golden ratio, probability and statistics.
 This course is a survey of mathematical concepts and techniques for non-science majors.
-Students will be expected to use systematic reasoning to solve a variety of problems.
-Study topics may include history of mathematics, mathematics of voting, number systems, Euler circuits, geometry, symmetry, Fibonacci numbers, golden ratio, probability and statistics.
 Prerequisite: MTH 95 or appropriate score on the COMPASS mathematics placement tests.
-SPRING
+SPRING 2010, 2011